aquastar/academic-kickstart/content/authors/admin/_index.md

 ---
 {{% alert note %}}
-I am on the job market and seeking for a research position, including a tenure-track assistant professor and a research scientist.
+I am seeking for a research position, including a tenure-track assistant professor and a research scientist.
 Please feel free to contact with me if you have a match.
 {{% /alert %}}

 - An interdisciplinary work for material discovery is accepted by **Nature Communications**, which is also selected as Editors’ Highlights of recent research on Energy Materials.